Perspective | The misguided chivalry of Will Smith

 In case you missed the shocking and bizarre sequence of events: From the stage, Rock noted Pinkett Smith’s current lack of hair and joked that he would see her “in ‘G.I.
 Jane 2.’”
 From the audience, Will Smith first appeared to laugh, but the next frame showed him crossing the stage and slapping Rock squarely across the face.
 “Keep my wife’s name out your f---ing mouth,” Smith called out, moments later.
 A dumbfounded Rock replied “Wow, dude!
 It was a ‘G.I.
 Jane’ joke!” and a visibly angered Smith repeated himself.

-A short while later Smith won the best-actor award for his role in “King Richard,” a film about the family of tennis stars Venus and Serena Williams, and used his acceptance speech to apologize to the Academy, but not to Rock, for his behavior.
+A short while later Smith won the best-actor award for his role in “King Richard,” a film about the family of tennis stars Venus and Serena Williams, and used his acceptance speech to apologize to the academy, but not to Rock, for his behavior.
 “I look like the crazy father,” he said, likening himself to the protective tennis patriarch he portrayed on screen.
 “But love will make you do crazy things.”

 Rock’s initial joke was generally lame and specifically offensive: Pinkett Smith has publicly discussed living with a medical condition that causes hair loss — something Rock may not have been aware of.